defenseunicorns/go-oscal/docs/tracking-oscal-versions.md

 ```

 The GitHub Action creates an issue on the go-oscal repo to check out the releases for OSCAL to see what has changed.
 Depending on the change the level of effort for the update can vary.
+See [upgrading-oscal-version](./upgrading-oscal-version.md) for steps for handling a new release.